 The Boston-based SaaS company’s Rescue RDS product is in a perpetual battle with TeamViewer for top spot among non-enterprise users.

-LogMeIn has some work to do on the control experience, and it’s often prohibitively expensive – the LogMeIn website lists the service at $108 per month, with no explanation of connection or user quantities – but it’s nevertheless remained a popular RDS choice all over the world.
+LogMeIn has some work to do on the control experience but it’s nevertheless remained a popular RDS choice all over the world.
+Pricing plans are available here.

 Pros: